 1. Strong Focus on Cordless

 We all know that wireless is the future – more recent products are shedding the cables and hoping to free up our desks with less and less wires for greater mobility.
 VTech has had a major focus on affordable cordless phones for the home, and is making that transition to bring the cordless experience into the office.
 While there absolutely are other cordless handsets available on the market, VTech seems to be full out pushing for this cordless environment.
-Utilizing DECT technology, as opposed to Bluetooth or alternative methods of wireless data transfer, VTech devices are able to maintain high quality sound with long ranges – those familiar with other wireless headsets will also be familiar with DECT and its benefits (longer range, higher quality sound, better battery life just to name a few).
+Utilizing DECT technology, as opposed to Bluetooth or alternative methods of wireless data transfer, VTech devices are able to maintain high quality sound with long ranges – those familiar with other wireless call center headsets will also be familiar with DECT and its benefits (longer range, higher quality sound, better battery life just to name a few).

 2. A Custom Wireless Setup